Chocolate Biscuit Cake

 Break each of the biscuits into almond -size pieces by hand and set aside.

-Melt the 4 ounces of dark chocolate and remove from heat.
-Add the butter, honey and the soaked chia seeds to the melted chocolate and mix them all very well.
+Melt the 4 ounces of dark chocolate (double boiler method) and remove from heat.
+Add the butter and the soaked chia seeds to the melted chocolate and mix.
+Once the mixture cools down, add honey and mix very well.
 Combine the chocolate mixture and the broken biscuits until the pieces are all coated very well.
 Spoon the mixture into the prepared cake pan.
 Fill all the gaps and press well so as to make the bottom and the top as flat and even as it can be.
 Chill the cake in the refrigerator for 3-4 hours to overnight.

 To coat and decorate: